-Gonzaga Resources Ltd. ("the Company" or "Gonzaga") was incorporated pursuant to the provisions of the Business Corporations Act (British Columbia) on April 8, 2010.
-The Company is in the business of exploration, development and exploitation of mineral resources in Canada.
-The Company is not currently carrying out any exploration activities due to the poor market conditions of the exploration and mining industry.
-If market conditions do improve, the Company would consider recommencing exploration work on the Kennedy River Project and may seek additional property acquisitions if additional financing could be secured.
+Osprey was incorporated pursuant to the provisions of the Business Corporations Act (British Columbia) on April 8, 2010.
+The Company is in the business of exploration and development of mineral resources in Canada.
 The Company holds a 100% interest in the Kennedy River Project comprised of a mineral claim block covering approximately 803 hectares located near Port Alberni on Vancouver Island, British Columbia (the "Property").
+Subsequent to period end the Company acquired all the issued and outstanding shares of Crosby Gold Ltd., ("Crosby"), which holds 100% interest in certain mineral properties in Nova Scotia (refer to the Subsequent Events section below)

-On June 2, 2011, the Company completed its Initial Public Offering ("IPO") and its common shares commenced trading on the TSX Venture Exchange ("TSX-V") on June 6, 2011 under the symbol "GN".
+On June 2, 2011, the Company completed its Initial Public Offering ("IPO").
+The Company changed its name to Osprey Gold Development Ltd., on February 24, 2017 and began trading under the symbol "OS" on the Toronto Stock Exchange's Venture Exchange.